Tosin Abasi: Abasi Concepts

 In 2017, after leaving Ibanez Guitars, Abasi wanted to expand on his design and include features such as locking tuners and 6 string options.
 As a result, Abasi founded Abasi Concepts, originally Abasi Guitars, offering a range of 6, 7 and 8 string instruments that feature his unique ergonomic design, locking tuners, signature Fishman pickups and unique wood combinations.
 Abasi started with Frank Falbo but had a public fallout with the builder over business issues.
 This led to Abasi Concepts switching to World Musical Instrument Co.
 Ltd as the manufacturer for their Legion Series, Dyna Gakki as the manufacturer for their JLarada Series and Grover Jackson Engineering as the manufacturer for their Master, Spartan and Space Telecaster (shortened to Space T) series.
 In 2022, Abasi Concepts expanded their offering by introducing the double-cut Emi.

+Other appearances

+Abasi toured with Born of Osiris as a stand-in guitarist for former member Matt Pantelis whilst they were auditioning for a permanent replacement.